httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 This specification nominates a selection of existing HTTP fields as having syntax that is compatible with Structured Fields, so that they can be handled as such (subject to certain caveats).

 To accommodate some additional fields whose syntax is not compatible, it also defines mappings of their semantics into new Structured Fields.
 It does not specify how to negotiate their use.

-One of those mappings requires introduction of a new Structured Fields data type, Date.

 --- middle